Tony’s Magic Cloth Technique

 Magic Cloth Group on Flickr

 The ND filter is just to lengthen the exposure.
 You can get silky waterfalls or nice wave action without having to wait for it to get dark.
 Like Grads, they come in different strengths.
-I bought an 6 stop ND (x64).
+I bought one of these… B+W 77mm 1.8 ND MRC 106M Filter

 This technique seems so obvious to me now!
 It is as simple a using a cloth, sock, wallet, hat or whatever you like to allow different parts of a scene to have different exposure lengths.
 The basic technique is to fire the shutter while covering the front of the lens with the cloth and slowly raise the cloth to reveal more of the scene.
 The more slowly you raise the cloth, the higher the strength of the Grad.
 For example; if you expose the foreground for 30 seconds and raise the cloth very slowly to allow only 3 second on the sky, you will have a 10:1 ratio which is just over 3 stops.
 The more you move the cloth, the softer the grad.